elabeca/token-login/README.md

 Try out the online [Demo here!](https://cryptic-forest-2028.herokuapp.com)

+## Before installing locally ##

+Ensure your computer has access to the following URL: ds047524.mongolab.com:47524

 ## Installation ##

-Ensure to run this demo with node v5.0.0.
+Ensure to run this demo locally with node v5.0.0.
 You may need to `npm install -g bower`.

 	$ cd client
 	$ bower install